dojo/docs/dojox/mobile/Container.rst

 Introduction
 ============

-Container is a simple container widget that can be used for any purposes.
-It inherits from :ref:`dojox.mobile.Pane <dojox/mobile/Pane>` and dijit._Container.
-It is a widget, but can be regarded as a simple <div> element.
+dojox/mobile/Container is a simple <div>-wrapper container widget.
+It inherits from :ref:`dojox.mobile.Pane <dojox/mobile/Pane>` and dijit/_Container.
+Unlike View, Container has no special functionality.
+It can be used for any purpose — for example, as a container pane for Accordion, FixedSplitter, GridLayout, and so on, or for creating a partial area in a view.

 Constructor Parameters
 ======================